AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

   ```bash
   npm run start -- --port 8080
   ```

+### Is `yarn` supported with the CLI, or only `npm`?
+We recommend using `npm` for running the CLI scripts.
+Note that while there might be workarounds to get `yarn` working, we do not recommend it, or support any issues that may arise using `yarn`.

 ### How do I save the state of my add-on?
   The add-on's state is reset quite frequently (changing panels, changing viewport widths etc), so one may want to save state to [ClientStorage](.) and use that to restore state when the add-on loads.
 For example, if the user has to navigate into a deep folder hierarchy, they may not want to repeat that again just because they clicked the media panel to add a shape.
 Or if they are editing a form (e.g., an AI prompt), they may not want to lose that content when they navigated to another panel for a moment.
 When it makes sense to store a lot of UI state (and when it doesn't) is highly dependent upon the add-on's use case.